Canada

 Bruce Trail in Ontario Turns 50 This Year - Let's Hike to Celebrate!

 Niagara Escarpment has been recognized by UNESCO for its unique natural features.
-Unlike fault lines between different tectonic plates that usually form cliffs, Niagara Escarpment is a result of erosion of sedimentary rock.
+Unlike fault lines between different tectonic plates that usually form cliffs, the Niagara Escarpment is a result of the erosion of sedimentary rock.

 In simple words, there used to be an ocean in the middle of North America which dried out over time, and sediments from sand, shells, coral, etc. were deposited and formed the rocks under pressure.
 Because there are different types of sedimentary rocks, the softest ones have gradually been washed out leaving the harder ones that happen to sit on top of the soft ones as a cap.
 That essentially has formed an escarpment which, by the way, continues to move westward as we speak.